vivshaw/zettel/pages/vivsha.ws.md

 ---

 - https://vivsha.ws, my webbed site
-	- just got the URL- point this at my website instead of the old vivshaw.net
 - time for a redesign, i think. i know exactly enough about #design to know that I'm not very good at it 😅
 - thinking about look & feel:
 	- i want to be more minimalist and more typographic.
 90% of the space and graphics on my site currently are Pointless. the site should not contain pointless things. text is fine and good.